whisthq/vm-scripts/README.md

 - Create Fractal Directory in Program Files
 - Download & Enable the Fractal service
 - Download the Fractal server executable
+- Download the Fractal Exit script
 - Download & Set the Fractal wallpaper
 - Enable Fractal Firewall Rules
 - Disable Shutdown, Logout and Sleep in Start Menu
 - Set Auto-Login

+After running `master.ps1`, dotnetfx won't be fully installed (1 package will be missing) and the Fractal disconnect button won't be pinned to the Start Menu, only at the top of the items list.
+If you want (these are not necessary) to have those features, you need to log back on the cloud computer and do:
+- Open PowerShell and run "choco install dotnetfx --force
+- Open Start Menu, right-click "_Exit Fractal_" and select "Pin to Start"

 The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell, but are listed for potential manual install:

 - PC Gaming Script
   - Nvidia GeForce
   - Steam
+  - Discord
   - Epic Games Launcher
   - GOG
   - Blizzard